Day Trip to Celestun Biosphere Reserve (Mexico)

 - Trying fresh seafood in the local village.

-- Spotting other wildlife such as crocodiles, cormorants and pelicans.
+- Spotting other wildlife such as crocodiles, cormorants, herons, egrets and pelicans.

 How to Get to Celestun Biosphere Reserve

-- By Car or Bike: Renting a car or scooter allows you to travel at your own pace.
-The drive from Mérida takes around 1.5 to 2 hours via Highway 281.
+- By Car or Scooter: Renting a car or scooter (if you’re confident) gives you the most flexibility so you can travel at your own pace.
+The drive takes 1.5-2 hours via Highway 281.
+This is my top recommendation unless you’re booking an all-inclusive tour.

 Best Time to Visit Celestun Biosphere